International arbitration: Features

 International arbitration is an alternative to local court procedures.
-International arbitration has different rules than domestic arbitration, and has its own non-country-specific standards of ethical conduct.
+International arbitration has different rules than domestic arbitration, a distinction that is particularly rigid in jurisdictions with "dualist" regimes.
+For example, in Colombia, procedural incompatibilities arising when a case shifts between domestic and international frameworks can lead to the annulment of the award, and have their own non-country-specific standards of ethical conduct.

 The process may be more limited than typical litigation and forms a hybrid between the common law and civil law legal systems.
 For example, the International Bar Association (IBA)'s Rules on the Taking of Evidence in International Commercial Arbitration, revised in 2010, do not adopt common law broad disclosure procedures (discovery) or follow the civil law in eliminating entirely the ability of engaging in some disclosure-related practices.
 The IBA Rules blend common and civil systems so that parties may narrowly tailor disclosure to the agreement's particular subject matter.

 David Rivkin, who chaired the committee that drafted the rules, has noted that the wide adoption of these rules in international arbitration has led in practice to an unexpected use by common law practitioners to limit disclosure and by civil law practitioners to expand it.

-The rules can be further impacted by arbitral rules that may be agreed between the parties.
+The rules can be further impacted by arbitral rules that may be agreed upon between the parties.

 A presumption of confidentiality—whether implied or explicit—exists between the parties to an international commercial arbitration; however, there may be a disconnect between that presumption and the realities of disclosure and publicity imposed by the courts, arbitrators, and even the parties themselves.